Annual Fire Hazard Reduction Notice — City of Canning

 Related notices

-Approves amendment to City of Canning Local Planning Scheme No. 42 to include additional use for medical centre at 12 Robbins Place, Shelley.
+Approves amendment to City of Canning Local Planning Scheme No. 42 to include new additional use at Robbins Place, Shelley.

 Amends Planning Control Area 134 to protect land for the Thornlie-Cockburn Link at Ranford Road, Canning Vale.